opentower/populus-viewer/README.md

 ## Features

-Populus-Viewer currently supports
+Populus-Viewer currently supports:

-- Recording audio and video messages
+- Audio and video messages
-- Rich media messages
-- User Avatars
+- Message edits and redactions
-- Replies
+- Replies and reactions
-- Unread counts
+- Unread message counts
-- Markdown formatting in messages (via [commonmark.js](https://github.com/commonmark/commonmark.js))
+- Markdown for text formatting (via [commonmark.js](https://github.com/commonmark/commonmark.js))
-- LaTeX in annotations (via [KaTeX](https://katex.org))
+- LaTeX for mathematical notation (via [KaTeX](https://katex.org))
-- Integrations with bots
+- Integration with bots
 - Typing notifications
 - Room Invitations
-- Synchronizing last-viewed page across devices
+- Synchronizing your reading position across devices
-- Single Sign On, (via Google, your university, or another SSO provider), given a matrix server that supports it
+- Single Sign On (via Google, your university, or another SSO provider), given a matrix server that supports it

 If there's a feature supported by Matrix that you think would make for a better social annotation experience, please open an issue or a PR!